stakater/jira-service-desk-operator/README.md

 * Update - Only updates(add/remove) the associated projects mentioned in the CR
 * Delete - Remove all the project associations and deletes the customer

-Examples for Customer Custom Resource can be found at [here](https://github.com/stakater/jira-service-desk-operator/blob/handle-customers/examples/customer/customer.yaml).
+Examples for Customer Custom Resource can be found at [here](https://github.com/stakater/jira-service-desk-operator/tree/master/examples/customer).

 #### Limitations

 * Jira Service Desk Operator can access only those customers which are created through it.
 Customers that are manually created and added in the projects can’t be accessed later with the Jira Service Desk Operator.
 * Each custom resource is associated to a single customer.
 * You can not update **customer name and email**.
 * Once a customer is created, no signup link is sent to the customer email.
-The customer then has to signup on the help center manually with the provided email to access the projects associated with him on the customer portal.
+The customer then has to signup on the help center manually with his provided email to access the projects associated with him on the customer portal.

 ### Legacy Customer